microsoft/nni/docs/source/compression/evaluator.rst

     evaluator = TorchEvaluator(training_func, optimizer, training_step, lr_scheduler)

 .. note::
-    It is also worth to note that not all the arguments of :class:`TorchEvaluator <nni.contrib.compression.TorchEvaluator>` must be provided.
+    It is also worth to note that not all the arguments of :class:`TorchEvaluator <nni.compression.TorchEvaluator>` must be provided.
     Some compressors only require ``evaluate_func`` as they do not train the model, some compressors only require ``training_func``.
     Please refer to each compressor's doc to check the required arguments.
     But, it is fine to provide more arguments than the compressor's need.